thinkinglabs/thinkinglabs.github.io/_drafts/beyond-shades-of-conways-law-strategy.md

 - *Rewards* — aligns individual and team incentives with organisational goals.
 - *People* — develops the competencies and collaborative mindsets required to execute.

-When leaders attempt an Inverse Conway Manoeuvre purely by changing team structures, i.e moving people into "feature teams" or "stream-aligned teams", they manipulate only one factor without updating governance processes, deployment pipelines, collaboration or rewards.
+When leaders attempt a simplistic Inverse Conway Manoeuvre purely by changing team structures, i.e moving people into "feature teams" or "stream-aligned teams", they manipulate only one factor (the *Structure*) without updating strategies, governance processes, deployment pipelines, collaboration or rewards.
 When task uncertainty overwhelms communication channels, the information-processing capacity collapses.
-The *Homomorphic Force* reasserts the legacy architecture onto the organisation, pulling the teams back into old communication patterns.
+The *Homomorphic Force* reasserts the legacy architecture onto the organisation, pulling the teams back into old communication patterns and habits.
+Finally, the reorganisation blatantly fails without anyone really understanding why.
+As such, opening a marvellous trap of repeating with even more conviction what did not work before ...

+> Insanity is doing the same thing over and over again and expecting different results.
+>
+> -- Rita Mae Brown

 To successfully reverse the Law, structural changes must be accompanied by changes in information channels, decision-making mandates, and technical architecture.
 Rearchitecting the system and rearchitecting the organisation are not two separate initiatives — they are two sides of the same socio-technical act.